Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/themes.md

 }
 ```

-Example (simplified) with a custom CodeMirror theme:
+Example (simplified) with a custom CodeMirror theme (can either be css or sass):

 ```json
 {